julianStreibel/singan_inpainting/README.md

 # Inpainting with SinGAN
 The SinGAN can be trained on the original image with the masked loss and partial convolution to ignore the unwanted structures.
-Afterwards the downsampled version of the masked image can be injected into an higher scale generator to start the generation process.
+Afterwards the downsampled version of the masked image can be injected into a generator to obtain a sample.
+This process can be seen as an editing or paint-to-image task.